-THURSDAY, the 19th, was celebrated as her Majesty's birth day by the ringing of bells, the hoisting of flags on the old steeple and the shipping in the harbour, and the laying of the foundation stone of the parish church, which is to be built on the site trust, the charge eight never to come before the of the old one, which with the south and cross and outstanding debts: public as mere denunciation; it ought to be ac- churches was burnt down on the morning of Sunday companied by a full statement of particulars, the 3rd of January, 1841.
-The magistrates, trades, circumstances, and proofs; so that if the accused and masonic bodies walked in procession to St can reply he may.
-This course was adopted by Andrew's Church, where a sermon was preached by the Rev. Mr. Arnott; and from thence to the R. J. Richardson, who has now, it is said, a church where the foundation stone was laid by Sturgite commission to organise South Lanca- Provost Lawson, as proxy for Lord Panmure, Proshire for Complete Suffrage.
+THURSDAY, the 19th, was celebrated as her Majesty's birth day by the ringing of bells, the hoisting of flags on the old steeple and the shipping in the harbour, and the laying of the foundation stone absolutely with dishonesty and unworthiness of of the parish church, which is to be built on the site trust, the charge ought never to come before the of the old one, which with the south and cross and outstanding debts: public as mere denunciation; it ought to be ac churches was burnt down on the morning of Sunday, companied by a full statement of particulars, the 3rd of January, 1841.
+The magistrates, trades, circumstances, and proofs; so that if the accused and masonic bodies walked in procession to St. can reply he may.
+This course was adopted by Andrew's Church, where a sermon was preached by the Manchester Committee, in reference to Mr. the Rev. Mr. Arnott; and from thence to the R. J. Richardson, who has now, it is said, a church where the foundation stone was laid by Sturgite commission to organise South Lanca- Provost Lawson, as proxy for Lord Panmure.
+Proshire for Complete Suffrage.
 That person was vincial Grand Master.
 The numbers in procession charged by the committee with certain acts of were not great, but a considerable number of spectreachery, which could only have been the acts of tators were present at the laying of the stone.
 A a villain; the circumstances were detailed and collection was made in St. Andrew's Church for the the proofs given, and he was dared to meet and unemployed, which, with the handsome donation of aontradict the statements.
 He never did meet £50 received from Lord Penmure, amounted to and contradict them; and, therefore, we believe upwards of £100.
-The fooleries of the seniors during the day brought out the fooleries of the juniors in the evening.
+The fooleries of the seniors durthe charges against him to be true, and the man jug the day brought out the fooleries of the juniors to be a scoundrel, with whom it is disgraceful for in the evening.
 A crowd of lads and boys assembled any man, or body of men, to associate.
 In the in the High-street, not to give vent to their pent up present case, this has not been done.
-The resolu- feelings of loyalty to her Majesty, but evidence of tion is one simply of denunciation; and therefore the strength of their arms and legs to all her loyal subjects who had the misfortune to wear a "hat."
-Mr. Mackisson.
-Superintendent of Police. having carefully noted by the people; so that hereafter his cranium covered with one of these, then unwhen thin-skinned or insidious and dishonest men shall seek to jumble them together, for the purpose of covering villanous practices, and getting away in the smoke," they may be in no danger of being "humbugged."
+The resolu- feelings of loyalty to her Majesty, but evidence of tion is one simply of denunciation; and therefore the strength of their arms and legs to all her loyal respondent.-The peaceful and romantic village of we cannot insert it.
+We hope that the distinc- subjects who had the misfortune to wear a "hat." tion between denunciation and criticism will be Mr. Mackisson, Superintendent of Police, having carefully noted by the people; so that hereafter his cranium covered with one of these, then unwhen thin-skinned or insidious and dishonest popular, but necessary articles, was attacked and men shall seek to jumble them together, for the rather roughly treated, but he took it all in good about sixty years of age, in loading his gun in the purpose of covering villanous practices, and part.
+We observed the Junior Editor of the house, to go in pursuit of a mad dog, accidentally shot courier, the lad who writes about the "Chartist his son, a youth about 16 or 18 years of age, and danger of being "humbugged."